tedtasman/tic-tac-joe/README.md

-# Tic-Tac-Joe: A Generative Tic-Tac-Toe Model
+# Tic-Tac-Joe: A Deep-Learning Tic-Tac-Toe Model

 ## Authors
 This project was created by Theodore Tasman and Benjamin Rodgers